Mastering Forgiveness: The Art of Letting Go

-Sounds like a simple question, but most of us have the hardest time performing the act of forgiveness.
-So here are some simple steps that help with this process.
+It sounds like a simple question, but most of us have the hardest time performing the act of forgiveness.
+So, here are some simple steps that help with this process.

 Step One: Release the Expectation

-In our minds, we establish a perception of how the individual should have "responded" to our thoughts, complaints, concerns, or issues.
-And when that individual does not respond as we "anticipate", we find ourselves caught in the idea of what should have been.
-Also known as the "unexpected", which causes us to lose control of our response, because the situation doesn't go as we planned.
+We naturally assume how individuals will or should have "responded" to thoughts, complaints, concerns, or issues.
+When the individual does not respond as we "anticipate," we find ourselves overthinking what should have been or what we "expected."
+This assumption of expectation causes us to lose control over our response when the situation doesn't go as planned.

 Step Two: Identify the Problem